nicolas-p/skov/KEYBOARD.md

 →               Select the cell to the right
 ←               Select the cell to the left

+Control →       Move the cell to the right
+Control ←       Move the cell to the left

 Option →        Insert a cell to the right
 Option ←        Insert a cell to the left
 Option ↓        Insert a cell below